0x4b53/amqp-rpc/README.md

 Usually you don't want to log much in a package but since this can tend to be more of a part of an application there are some messages being logged.
 And an easy way to log from the embedded application can be to use the very same logger.
-The logger is two loggers implementing a `Logger` interface which only requires `Print` and `Printf`.
+The logger package is actually two loggers implementing a `Logger` interface which only requires `Print` and `Printf`.
 This means that the standard logger will work just fine and will even be provided in the `init()` function called when importing the logger.

 The loggers can be overridden with your custom logger by calling `SetInfoLogger` or `SetWarnLogger`.